-If you have had an injury to the knee and it is now feeling unstable or giving way you may have have torn a ligament which we call an ACL rupture.
-Maybe your doctor has already diagnosed you, or you know a friend or relative who has suffered with the same thing.
+If you have had an injury to the knee and it is now feeling unstable or giving way you may have torn a ligament which we call an ACL rupture.
+Maybe your doctor has already diagnosed you, or you know a friend or relative who has suffered from the same thing.
 If this is the case it might be best to have an ACL reconstruction.

 If you want your surgery done privately it will almost always be fully covered if you are insured.
-If you want to be seen self funded the hospitals which Mr Willis-Owen uses provide very competitive fixed price packages which include the surgery and the follow up appointment.
+If you want to be seen self-funded the hospitals which Mr Willis-Owen uses provide very competitive fixed price packages which include the surgery and the follow-up appointment.
 Prices vary so contact Charles for a quote.
 Typically the initial appointment will cost £250, and the fixed price package cost is about £5,500.

 The ACL is a strong ligament that runs diagonally through the middle of your knee.
 It stabilises the knee and stops it giving way, especially when you twist or pivot.
 As well as its mechanical role, it serves as a very important sensor to contribute to balance and joint position sense (proprioception).